Skip to main content

 Ms Aoife MacEvilly

-Yes, so we will come back and look at how it has worked in practice, what we learned, what is the new policy and whether we should evolve that process or change it.
+Yes, so we will come back and look at how it has worked in practice, what we learned, what the new policy is and whether we should evolve that process or change it.

 As somebody who submitted all of those points when the CRU was conducting the review, as many others did also, it is unfortunate that we are the situation we are in now, where we do not have any hard measures.
 That is regrettable.